codecorneres/weather-api-wordpress/display-real-time-weather-api-data/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This Plugin Display Weather Information on your site througth the shortcode.
+This Plugin Display Weather Information on your site througth the shortcode "[weather_display]".

 == Description ==

 This Plugin display real time weather data information in the front-end.
 Add this shorcode "[weather_display]" for display weather information on your website anywhere.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 A few notes about the sections above: